JjBenjamin87/JERBEN594_FTO2403_GroupA_Jeremy-Benjamin_DJS11/src/README.md

 Start the app: npm run dev
 Acknowledgments
 ---------------
-Special thanks to the open-source communities for their contributions to the techology used.
+Thank you to all the open-source communities for their contributions to the techology used.